PdxCodeGuild/IntroToProgramming/labs/lab13-rot13.md

 ## Advanced Version 1

-Write a program that prompts the user for a string, and encodes it with ROT13.
-For each character, find the corresponding character, add it to an output string.
+Write a program that prompts the user for a character, and encodes it with ROT13.
 Notice that there are 26 letters in the English language, so encryption is the same as decryption.

 Hint: Keep numbers in the 0 through 25 range using `%`.